chris-visser/meteor-vue-admin/README.md

-The Meteor Vue Material Admin boilerplate is the ideal kickstarter for people that require an admin system that can be easily extended.
+WIP: The Meteor Vue Material Admin boilerplate is the ideal kickstarter for people that require an admin system that can be easily extended.

 It implements Vue's best practices along with the Vuetify design system (Material)